-Mission 1: Staging Flight
+Mission 1: Deployment Flight

-- There is no payload for Mission 1 - The aircraft must enter the staging box in the flight configuration - Takeoff field length is 100 feet - Teams must complete 3 laps within the flight window - There will be a 5 minute flight window for this mission - Time starts when the aircraft throttle is advanced for the (first) take-off (or attempt) - A lap is complete when the aircraft passes over the start/finish line in the air (the landing is not part of the 5 minute time window) - Must complete a successful landing to get a score
+- There is no payload for Mission 1. - The aircraft must enter the staging box in the flight configuration. - Takeoff field length is 25 feet. - Teams must complete 3 laps within the flight window. - There will be a 5 minute flight window for this mission. - Time starts when the aircraft throttle is advanced for the (first) take-off (or attempt). - A lap is complete when the aircraft passes over the start/finish line in the air (the landing is not part of the 5 minute time window). - Must complete a successful landing to get a score.

-M1 = 1.0 for successful mission
+M1 = 1.0 for successful mission.

-Mission 2: Delivery Flight
+Mission 2: Staging Flight

-- The payload for Mission 2 is sensor in shipping container, shipping container simulators, and deploying and recovery mechanism; the minimum payload must include the sensor in shipping container and deploying and recovery mechanism. - Teams may select the number of additional sensor container simulators flown but cannot exceed the maximum number declared at Tech Inspection - Takeoff field length is 100 feet - Teams must complete 3 laps within the flight window - There will be a 5 minute window for this mission - The score will be a function of the number of shipping containers (sensor in shipping container plus shipping container simulators) flown / flight time - Time starts when the aircraft throttle is advanced for the (first) take-off (or attempt) - A lap is complete when the aircraft passes over the start/finish line in the air (the landing is not part of the 5 minute time window) - Time stops when the aircraft passes over the start/finish line in the air at the end of the third lap - Must complete a successful landing to get a score
+- The payload for Mission 2 is syringes. - The minimum number of syringes is ten (10). - Takeoff field length is 25 feet. - Teams will be timed for 3 laps. - There will be a 5 minute window for this mission. - The score will be a function of the number of syringes flown / flight time. - Time starts when the aircraft throttle is advanced for the (first) take-off (or attempt). - A lap is complete when the aircraft passes over the start/finish line in the air (the landing is not part of the 5 minute time window). - Time stops when the aircraft passes over the start/finish line in the air at the end of the third lap.

+Must complete a successful landing to get a score.

-M2 = 1 + [N(#containers/time) / Max(#containers/time)], where Max(containers/time) is the highest #container/time score of all teams
+M2 = 1 + [N(#syringes/time) / Max(#syringes/time)], where Max(#syringes/time) is the highest #syringes/time score of all teams.

-Mission 3: Sensor Flight
+Mission 3: Vaccine Delivery Flight